G7e torpedo: G7e(TIII)

 The behavior of German pattern-running torpedoes.

 Improvements in the design of the G7e(TII) were incorporated into the production of the next model of electric torpedo for Germany's U-boat fleet.
-Introduced in 1942, the TIII represented a vast improvement over the early TII.
-The faulty exploders from the TII were scrapped in favor of a new design.
-Range was the same as the TII, at 5000 m.
-Shortly thereafter, this would be improved upon with the TIIIa, fitted with new batteries.
+Introduced in mid 1942, the TIIIa improved upon the range of the TII with new batteries.
+The faulty exploders from the TII were scrapped in favor of a new design with the introduction of TIII in December 1942, which implemented a much more reliable magnetic pistol.
+Range for the TIII was the same as the TII, at 5000 m.
 Though many opportunities had been missed due to the defects of the TII torpedo, with the new TIII U-boats were deadlier than ever.

 The TIIIa had a range of 7500 m and could achieve 30 kn.
 With the improved design the TIII complemented the G7a(TI) wet-heater torpedo, which was only used at night for the rest of the war (it remained the only torpedo used by surface ships though), and the TIII was used for day-attacks.
 Using the TIII's perfected proximity feature, U-boat captains could effectively fire under the keel of a ship and break the back of their targets with a single torpedo, increasing the overall effectiveness of the U-boat fleet.
 The TIII was also issued with program steering FaT - G7e(TIII FaT II) - and LuT - G7e(TIII LuT II) - pattern running systems for attacking well-defended convoys.
 The FaT (Flächen-Absuch-Torpedo or Federapparat-Torpedo) and LuT(LageUnabhängiger Torpedo) ran straight out to a preset distance before traveling in either a circular or ladder-like pattern through the convoy lanes.
 This increased the probability of a hit.
 The torpedo had one setting to regulate the length of the prerun, after which one of four possible settings kicked in and made the torpedo zigzag either left or right on short (1200 m; 2/3 nmi) or long (1900 m; 1 nautical mile) legs.
-When fired, the U-boat sent out a warning to the other U-boats in the vicinity, encouraging them to dive in order to avoid being struck by.
+When fired, the U-boat sent out a warning to the other U-boats in the vicinity, encouraging them to dive in order to avoid being struck.
 The FAT torpedo became available in late-1942 and often used during the convoy battles of March 1943.